Ticketing Ts & Cs

 Please note that these rights are not absolute rights in every case: for example, the right to receive copies of your personal data is subject to various exemptions, and any objection to processing or to correct or erase data can be refused if we have a good and lawful reason to continue processing.

-This policy was last updated on May 2018.
+This policy was last updated in December 2020.

 - Email us at email@example.com